oddstream/Infinity-Loop/readme.md

 The game is implemented in two files, a minimal wrapper .html file and a script .js file.
 All the exciting HTML is created on the fly by the script.

+You can make the puzzle harder by lowering the value of the constant Q (the tile width/height in pixels) at the top of the .js file.